 Learn the science behind:

-Be patient.
-If done well, the previously hard, unappetizing pieces of fat, will turn into liquid gold.
+But, be patient.
+If done well, you can transform hard, solid unappetizing pieces of fat into liquid gold.
 It’s a matter of slowly, but steadily, breaking up fat cells and evaporating moisture.

 Rendering fats prevents waste

-Only about 50% of the weight of a cow grown for meat consumption is made up of edible meat cuts.
-The remainder of the cow, such as bones, hides, and fat can’t be sold as a piece of meat.
+Keep in mind that only about 50% of the weight of a cow is made up of edible meat cuts.
+The remainder is made up of mostly bones, hides, and fat.
 But, that doesn’t mean there is no longer any value in these products.
 It would be a waste to throw these out.
-It’s why most of them are re-used in some way, they are ‘rendered’ by specially dedicated meat rendering facilities.
+It’s why the meat industry has found applications for just about any part of an animal.
+Rendering the fats is one of them.

-Rendering takes time since fats do not melt instantaneously.
+Rendering takes time since fats do not melt instantaneously and since cells need time to break down.
 You might be tempted to speed up rendering, by doing so at a higher temperature.
 However, it is important not to go too fast.
-If you do, you might end up burning the small number of proteins and other non-fatty materials in the rendered fat.
-This can cause the color of your rendered fat to be yellow or even slightly brownish.
+If you do, you might end up burning the small number of proteins and other non-fatty materials in the rendered fat – due to the Maillard reaction, very much like what happens when making brown butter.
+This can cause the color of your rendered fat to become yellow or even brown.

 Manufacturers use force & centrifuges

 The at-home rendering process takes heat and time.
-Professional rendering factories take a few short cuts to render the fat a lot faster.
+Professional rendering factories take a few shortcuts to render fat a lot faster.
 First of all, they don’t just use heat to break down fat cells.
-Instead, they physically disintegrate the fat using specialized equipment.
-This breaks down the fat cells as well, freeing the fat.
+Instead, they use specialized equipment to physically break down these structures.

 Beef tallow is a natural, thus variable, product

 That varying composition has an impact on the properties of the rendered beef fat.
-Some beef tallow may be harder than others.
-This difference in hardness is due to a difference in fatty acid profiles.
-Some fatty acids give harder fats that melt less easily, whereas others melt more easily and give softer fats.
-More oleic acid for instance gives a softer fat, whereas more stearic acid will make harder tallow.
+Some beef tallow may be harder than others, depending on where it comes from.
+The composition of fatty acids impacts that consistency.
+More oleic acid makes a softer fat, whereas a higher stearic acid content gives a harder tallow.

-Beef tallow is essentially 100% fat.
-As such, you can use it in applications that would otherwise use another type of fat.
-You can use it as a replacement for butter and/or shortening in biscuits.
 But, it is especially useful for (deep) frying.
 You could fry your egg in tallow, or use it for deep frying products.
-It also makes great crispy air-fried potatoes.
+It also makes great crispy air-fried potatoes or french fries.

-One of the reasons beef tallow is very suitable for deep-frying is its high smoke point, of around 250°C. The smoke point of an oil is a good measure of how hot you can heat oil, without causing off-flavors or a decrease in the quality of the oil.
-Its high smoke point is partially due to the fact beef tallow contains a high fraction of saturated fats.
-Saturated fats are more stable and also have higher melting points than their counterpart, the unsaturated fats.
+One of the reasons beef tallow is very suitable for deep-frying is its high smoke point, of around 250°C (480°F).
+This means that you can heat the beef tallow to these high temperatures without causing off-flavors or a decrease in the quality of the oil.

-So, don’t throw away those pieces of fat, and don’t give up if it looks like it’s never going to work out.
+So, next time you prepare a big piece of meat, don’t throw away those pieces of fat.
+And don’t give up if it looks like it’s never going to work out.
 Rendering fat takes time and some patience, but will produce a very pure fat product, without a lot of effort.

 Esonye Chizoo, Ume Cyril Sunday, Esonye Marcel Chimankpam, Okafor Vincent Nwoye and Ofoefule Akuzuo Uwaoma, Extraction of Nigerian Beef Tallow by Wet Rendering Process and its Characterization, WNOFNS 15 (2017) 129-138, link